Team-Fruition/Orbital/README.md

 	 Project Scope
 </h4>

-> Really only limited by time constraints.
+> Really only limited by time and motivational constraints.

 <h4>
 	Targeted Level of Acheivement